 - 34. Beyond the existing possibilities based on Article 107(3)(c) TFEU, it is essential to facilitate COVID-19 relevant research and development (R&D) to address the current emergency health crisis. - 35.
-The Commission will consider compatible with the internal market aid for R&D projects carrying out COVID-19 and other antiviral relevant research42 including projects having received a COVID-19-specific Seal of Excellence quality label under the Horizon 2020 SME-instrument, provided that all the following conditions are met: - a.
-The aid is granted in the form of direct grants, repayable advances or tax advantages by 31 December 2020; - b.
-For R&D projects started as of 1 February 2020 or for projects having received a COVID-19-specific Seal of Excellence,, the aid is deemed to have an incentive
+The Commission will consider compatible with the internal market aid for R&D projects carrying out COVID-19 and other antiviral relevant research 49 including projects having received a COVID-19-specific Seal of Excellence quality label under the Horizon 2020 SME-instrument, provided that all the following conditions are met: - a.
+The aid is granted in the form of direct grants, repayable advances or tax advantages by 30 June 2022; - b.
+For R&D projects started as of 1 February 2020 or for projects having received a COVID-19-specific Seal of Excellence, the aid is deemed to have an incentive effect; for projects started before 1 February 2020, the aid is deemed to have an incentive effect, if the aid is necessary to accelerate or widen the scope of the project.
+In such cases, only the additional costs in relation to the acceleration efforts or the widened scope shall be eligible for aid; - c.
+Eligible costs may refer to all the costs necessary for the R&D project during its duration, including amongst others, personnel costs, costs for digital and computing equipment, for diagnostic tools, for data collection and processing tools, for R&D services, for pre-clinical and clinical trials (trial phases I-IV), for obtaining, validating and defending patents and other intangible assets, for obtaining the conformity assessments and/or authorisations necessary for the marketing of new and improved vaccines and medicinal products, medical devices, hospital and medical equipment, disinfectants, and personal protective equipment; phase-IV trials are eligible as long as they allow further scientific or technological advance;